Powder Tattooing, Stippling, Blackening and the Modified Griess Test

 Lead-free primers: modern law-enforcement ammunition in several jurisdictions uses lead-free primer compositions (SINTOX by RUAG, Cleansweep by Federal, and others) to reduce heavy-metal exposure on indoor ranges.
 Lead-free primers produce no sodium rhodizonate reaction from the primer contribution, though bullet-jacket lead still deposits.
 Examiners working on cases involving known lead-free primer ammunition must note this limitation when interpreting rhodizonate results.
 The FBI Laboratory protocols include this caveat explicitly, and the ENFSI Firearms WG best-practice manual specifies that the primer type should be identified (from headstamp and commercial data) before rhodizonate interpretation.

 No Modified Griess or rhodizonate result stands alone.
-The quantitative value of garment chemical testing lies in comparison: the pattern from the case garment is compared to a grid of control panels fired at known distances from the same weapon with the same ammunition.
-Without control panels, the examiner can say only that residue is present or absent, not estimate a distance.
+The quantitative value of garment chemical testing lies in comparison: the pattern from the case garment is compared against a grid of control panels fired at known distances from the same weapon with the same ammunition.
+Without control panels, the examiner can state only that residue is present or absent, not estimate a distance.

 Test-firing protocol: the procedure described in DiMaio and adopted by the FBI Laboratory, CFSL, and ENFSI member laboratories involves the following steps: